Randwick Girls' High School

-Randwick Girls' High School (RGHS) is a school located in Randwick, New South Wales, Australia, between Barker and Avoca Streets.
-It is a girls high school operated by the New South Wales Department of Education with students from years 7 to 12.
-The school was established in January 1959.
+Randwick Girls' High School (RGHS) was a girls' high school located in Randwick, New South Wales, Australia, between Barker and Avoca Streets.
+Established in January 1959, the school was operated by the New South Wales Department of Education with students from years 7 to 12.
+In 2025, the school amalgamated with the adjoining Randwick Boys High School to form 'Randwick High School' as a single co-educational campus.

 History and campus

 The history of Randwick Girls High dates back to 1883, when Randwick Public School was established by the NSW Government.
 The school, to accommodate 200 students, was built on land at the top of Avoca Street, Randwick in 1886.
 The senior functions of the school became a Superior Public School in 1913, a Junior High School in 1944, and finally split with a Boys High School in 1949, who eventually moved further south down Avoca street, joined later with the establishment of Randwick Girls' High School in 1959.
 Since the 1990s, Randwick Girls has participated in the Rock Eisteddfod Challenge jointly with its brother school, Randwick Boys High School.
 Many places have been gained by the combined team, first reaching the finals in 1995, being a regular finalist since that time, and winning the Premier Division in 2001, 2002, 2003, 2006, and 2007.